 - Limited coverage

-How Does a Portable Air Conditioning Unit Work?
+How Does a Portable Air Conditioner Work?

 The core function of a portable air conditioner is to transfer heat from the interior of a room to the outside.
 This process involves refrigeration cycles similar to those in standard air conditioning systems.
 I'll explain how the components work in unison to achieve this goal.